Home Doctoral Degree in Criminal Justice PhD in Criminal Justice Programs in Iowa

 What Can I Do with My PhD in Criminal Justice in Iowa?

 The growing criminal justice infrastructure has created many job openings throughout the country.
-In Iowa, job openings for administrative law judges are expected to increase 2% between 2016 and 2026 (CareerOneStop, 2017).
-Administrative law judges in this state currently earn a median salary of $113,100 per year (O*Net, 2017).
+In Iowa, job openings for administrative law judges are expected to remain steady through 2030 (CareerOneStop, 2022).
+Administrative law judges in this state currently earn a median salary of $105,480 per year (Bureau of Labor Statistics, 2022).

 It’s clear that earning a PhD in criminology may have a positive impact on your career options.
 Start preparing for the next step in your education by contacting criminal justice graduate schools in IA.